 Students in the Honors Program are academically motivated.
 Most had high school GPAs above 3.5 and were involved in extracurricular activities and leadership.
 Incoming, transfer, and, current students are eligible to apply.

 - New incoming students for the Class of 2028 may apply to the Honors Program after having been accepted to Westfield State University.
-The application will open on October 15, 2023.
+The application deadline is March 1, 2024.

 - Current and transfer students are invited to apply to the Honors Program using the link below.